- Elevation: 1,540 m (5,052 ft)

 Gunung Tompotika is the highest mountain in the Tompotika Peninsula – a remote part of Central Sulawesi.
 It gives its name to the Luwuk-based Universitas Tompotika (UNTIKA) and is also right in the middle of an area of incredible biodiversity which is looked after by the excellent Alliance for Tompotika Conservation (Aliansi Konservasi Tompotika) known locally as AlTo.
 Although not many hikers climb Tompotika at the moment, it has tremendous potential given its reasonable proximity to Luwuk which has regular flights from Makassar and elsewhere in Sulawesi.

-As is the case with many ‘small’ mountains, the trekking can be energy sapping because the trail starts at less than 100 metres above sea level and because plant growth is so vigorous that in certain places there are plenty of obstacles in the form of spiky vines and low branches over the trail.
+As is the case with many ‘small’ mountains, the trekking can be energy sapping because the trail starts at around 100 metres above sea level and because plant growth is so vigorous that in certain places there are plenty of obstacles in the form of spiky vines and low branches over the trail.
 A guide who can bring a machete to clear the trail is greatly recommended as there are only a handful of expeditions to its higher slopes each year.

 It takes just under 4 hours to get from Luwuk to the trailhead, and what a scenic road it is.
 It snakes its way over to the north coast and through a large area that seems to be almost uninhabited.
 Gunung Tompotika itself forms a fairly sedate background to latter portions of the journey and it looks like it might be an ‘easy one’.
 The road quality varies from excellent to somewhat poor.
 You eventually reach Desa Tikupon, Toiba, Longkoga, and finally Bualemo before heading inland on a rougher track up to Tanah Merah.